 Things you once cared about make you chuckle under your breath.
 The division and arguing on social media makes you scream on the inside and you no longer see things the way you once did.

 Cultural, political, and language barriers are broken down on this island of the PICU, where the simple truths of survival, hope, faith, and love bind everyone who enters.

 You’ve never known weary like this level of weary; you’ve never known fear like this level of fear; and the depth of your love is greater than ever before.
 Beauty is given for ashes, and this crazy roller coaster called the PICU makes sure of one thing - that your life will never be the same.

 This is why our Hospital Outreach is such an important part of our mission.
 I know what it’s like to be a PICU momma, and to spend days, weeks, months in the hospital with your child - how lonely and scary it is.

 If you added up all the days Julia Grace spent in the hospital, it would probably equal to more than a year of her life.
 It was our home away from home.
 At SJGF, we want to do our small part to let families in the hospital know they do not walk this path alone.
 We deliver sunshine to show them that the 'outside world' or maybe we could say in this situation the ‘mainland’, is cheering them on and sending much needed support.

 The Sweet Julia Grace Foundation’s Hospital Outreach Program brings SUNSHINE On a Rainy Day to children and families in a hospital setting.
-SJGF provides parents and caregivers with care packages filled to the rim with essentials, toiletries, snacks, comfort items & a whole lotta love; and children with gifts that bring joy and fun.
+SJGF provides parents and caregivers with care packages filled to the rim with essentials, toiletries, snacks, comfort items & a whole lotta love; and children with gifts that bring joy and fun surprise.
 And guess what - you can help too by having a packing party.